 Tutoring in St. Louis

 Students and parents both want academic success – high grades and the pride that comes with achievement.
-Our St. Louis tutors believe any student, regardless of ability, can become a high achiever.
+Our St. Louis belief is that any , regardless of ability, can become a high achiever.
 Our tutors know from years of experience that students underperform because they have not learned the right approach or pathway to success.

 The difference between average performance (a “C” student) and high performance (an “A” student) turns on what a student does outside of class.

-Any school has the same essential components: attendance, class participation, attentiveness, homework and testing.
-Most teachers give students points for each category; however, simply showing up on a regular basis and “doing” homework will not guarantee a good grade.
+Any has the same essential components: attendance, participation, attentiveness, , and testing.
+Most teachers give students points for each category; however, simply showing up on a regular basis and “doing” will not guarantee a good grade.

 While no two students learn exactly alike in exactly the same manner, all students must struggle with independent learning.
 Where do I do my homework?
 When do I do my homework?
 How do I do my homework?
 Am I well organized?
 If not, how can I become better organized?
 Do I know how to study for quizzes and tests?
 If not, how can I develop better study skills?
 Students who discover the answers to these questions become high achievers.